-Therefore, to ensure we remain focused on providing a prompt response to life risk incidents we are therefore proposing changes to the response standards to reflect this, along with streamlining them to provide greater clarity.
+Therefore, to ensure we remain focused on providing a prompt response to life risk incidents we proposed changes to the response standards to reflect this, along with streamlining them to provide greater clarity.
+The feedback received from our 2022-23 consultation was in favour of implementing the new standards.